1947 The Arrival of Jackie Robinson

 First, he had to survive the major league owners.
 In response to Rickey’s announcement that Robinson was joining the Dodgers, the other 15 owners voted against the move, officially making the majors a whites-only society after years of posturing to the contrary.
 But Rickey had a lone yet powerful ally who overruled the owners: Baseball’s new commissioner, Happy Chandler.
 Landis’ replacement sided with Rickey because, among other reasons, he said doing otherwise would have made it difficult to explain his decision when he met his “maker.”

 Next, Robinson had to survive his own teammates.
-Alabama-born Dixie Walker, a Dodger fan favorite, began circulating a petition among the players to have Robinson removed from the roster.
+Alabama-born Dixie Walker, a Brooklyn fan favorite, began circulating a petition among the players to have Robinson removed from the roster.
 Some of the southern-born Dodgers signed on, but when manager Leo Durocher heard about the movement, he lit into Walker in front of the team.
 The petition died and Walker asked to be traded; the Dodgers eventually obligedWalker, the Dodgers’ most productive hitter through the mid-1940s, would finish out 1947 in Brooklyn before being dealt to Pittsburgh..

 The addition of Robinson—and the brutal reception he received from the rest of the league—simply galvanized the Dodgers into a tighter and stronger unit.Having defeated the owners and having won his teammates over, Robinson’s last hurdle toward major league acceptance—gaining the respect of opposing players—would be the most vicious of all.

 The Chicago Cubs privately voted to boycott playing against Robinson and the Dodgers, but went out on the field anyway—knocking Robinson down whenever he came to the plate.
 The St. Louis Cardinals made a bigger splash when the media got word that they were ready to oppose playing against Brooklyn.
-True or not (and Cardinal players denied it), the strike threat forced National League president Ford Frick to throw down the gauntlet, announcing that any player who refused to play against Robinson would receive a lifetime ban from the game.
+True or not (and Cardinals players denied it), the strike threat forced National League president Ford Frick to throw down the gauntlet, announcing that any player who refused to play against Robinson would receive a lifetime ban from the game.

 In Cincinnati—where more baiting, epithets and death threats were all being aimed at Robinson—the Dodgers had seen enough.
-Kentucky-born shortstop Pee Wee Reese, an emerging Dodger star on his own, finally answered the continued heckling by going over to Robinson, putting an arm around his shoulder, and loudly announcing to the Reds: “This is the guy, and we’re gonna win with him.”
+Kentucky-born shortstop Pee Wee Reese, an emerging Brooklyn star on his own, finally answered the continued heckling by going over to Robinson, putting an arm around his shoulder, and loudly announcing to the Reds: “This is the guy, and we’re gonna win with him.”

 And win the Dodgers did with Robinson, though it understandably took awhile for Jackie to warm up.
 He slumped at the start under the intense spotlight, going hitless in 20 straight at-bats at one point.
-But the 28-year-old rookie first baseman got into a higher gear by midseason, piecing together a 21-game hitting streak and batting near .300 at the all-star break.
+But the 28-year-old rookie first baseman got into a higher gear by midseason, piecing together a 21-game hitting streak and batting near .300 at the All-Star break.

 The addition of Robinson—and the brutal reception he received from the rest of the league—simply galvanized the Dodgers into a tighter and stronger unit.
 Thrusting into first place in July thanks to a 13-game win streak, they eventually outlasted the defending world champion Cardinals by five games.
 Statistically, there were no standouts in the lineup—just eight solid regulars doing their job well.
-The big surprise on the Dodger roster came from right-handed pitcher Ralph Branca, who matched his age with 21 wins and a 2.67 earned run average, both team bests.
+The big surprise on the Brooklyn roster came from right-handed pitcher Ralph Branca, who matched his age with 21 wins and a 2.67 earned run average, both team bests.

 Then there was Robinson.
 He led the NL with 29 steals, placed second with 125 runs scored, and with Reese co-led the Dodgers with 12 home runs.
 He finished fifth in the league’s Most Valuable Player voting.